daedon/Fooocus-API-XYZ/README.md

-A Fooocus image generator fromnt end for Fooocus-API
+A Fooocus image generator front end for Fooocus-API

 ###Quick start
 get it